Tannugupta04/Iris-Flower-Classifier-Visual-Data-Explorer/README.md

 Developed a web application using Streamlit to deploy a trained machine learning model.
 The app should allow users to input data, receive predictions, and understand model outputs through visualizations.
-This helped me to learn how to make your models accessible and interactive.
+This helped me to learn how to make models accessible and interactive.